azuredevcollege/aks/windows-containers-get-started/README.md

 ## Overview

-In this repository you will see how you create an AKS Cluster with an additional node pool based on OS type Windows.
+In this repository you will see how to create an AKS Cluster with an additional node pool based on OS type Windows.
 First we will deploy a simple ASP.NET Core API on the Windows node pool and use NGINX as an Ingress Contoller.
 After that we will deploy an ASP.NET WebApplication on the Windows node pool and use NGINX as an Ingress Controller.